Loaded (video game)

 Loaded (released as Blood Factory in Japan) is a science fiction-themed top-down multidirectional shooter developed by Gremlin Interactive.
 Loaded was released on December 15, 1995, on the PlayStation, and was ported to the Sega Saturn the following year.
 The game had origins in DC Comics as well as the more adult-orientated Vertigo Comics, and there was a small graphic novel based on the game.
 The six playable characters of the game are a combination of villains, anti-heroes, psychopaths, perverts, mutants, and flamboyant murderers.
 They are, however, the best hope to stop the intergalactic supervillain nicknamed F.U.B. and save the universe.
 The characters were created and designed with contributions from Garth Ennis of Vertigo Comics and Greg Staples of 2000AD.

 Loaded includes macabre humor, over-the-top violence and gore, and lighting effects, but was often criticized for repetitive gameplay.
-Later in the same year a sequel was released with mildly improved graphics: Re-Loaded.
+The following year a sequel was released with mildly improved graphics: Re-Loaded.